 A patient with whooping cough needs to rest.
 A quiet, dark room will help the patient sleep well.
 It is also extremely important to drink enough.
 Especially in children, be on the lookout for signs that the child is getting dehydrated.
 It is recommended to eat smaller portions, more often, to prevent vomiting after coughing.

 When a patient is in the same room for a while, the room should be aired out periodically.
 Those in contact with the patient should wash their hands often and possibly even wear a mask over their noses and mouths.

-Doctors will usually send patients under six months old to the hospital, because they are most susceptible to complications within this condition.
+Doctors will usually send patients under six months old to the hospital because they are most susceptible to complications from this condition.
 It is also important to isolate the patient to prevent the spread of the disease.
 Patients that are older than six months and in good health can be treated at home.
 A doctor will prescribe antibiotics to all patients with pertussis as this is a bacterial infection.
 The doctor may even prescribe medication to family members to prevent the spread of the whooping cough.

 • Whooping cough is highly contagious.

 • Half of all very young children who contract pertussis need to be hospitalized.